Jeroen-VdB/apiops/APIM-resources.md

 > **NOTE:** There's a ~4MB [limit](https://learn.microsoft.com/en-us/azure/azure-resource-manager/management/azure-subscription-service-limits#subscription-limits) on API requests to the Azure Resource Manager.
 ![image](https://github.com/Azure/apiops/assets/31325620/7d242986-f2ad-407c-ae8f-570351e97b2a).

 The recommendation is to upload the specification file somewhere (e.g. Azure Blob Storage) and have APIM import from that URL (like [this](https://learn.microsoft.com/en-us/rest/api/apimanagement/current-ga/apis/create-or-update?tabs=HTTP#apimanagementcreateapiusingoai3import)).
-Here is how you can achieve that in your publisher configuration YAML like this:
+Here is how you can achieve that in your publisher configuration YAML file:
 ```yaml
 apis:
   - name: myapi